 Characteristics of Penicillium

-It is commonly present in the soil, dead organic matter of plant and animal waste, air etc. These are having a heterotrophic or saprophytic mode of nutrition.
-Penicillium species are generally ubiquitous and widespread in distribution.
+Habitat and Distribution: They are commonly present in the soil, dead organic matter of plant and animal waste, air etc. Penicillium species are generally ubiquitous in distribution and having a heterotrophic or saprophytic mode of nutrition.

-The growth of Penicillium species occurs at a mesophilic range of temperature (Between 20-30 Degrees Celsius), and a pH of 3 – 4.5.
-Maximum growth achieves at a temperature of 23 degrees Celsius.
+Growth Requirements: Penicillium species grow at a mesophilic range of temperature (between 20-30 Degrees Celsius) and a pH of 3 – 4.5.
+They achieve maximum growth at a temperature of 23 degrees Celsius.
 The water activity must be in a range of 0.78 – 0.88.

-It can be cultured on Czapek Dox agar and 2% Malt extract agar at a temperature between 23-25 degrees Celsius.
+Culturing: It can be cultured on Czapek Dox agar and 2% Malt extract agar at a temperature between 23-25 degrees Celsius.
 Almost all the strains require a sporulation period of a maximum of 7 days.
-The identification of the specimen involves the mounting it in a lactophenol cotton blue stain over a glass slide.
+The identification of the specimen involves mounting with a lactophenol cotton blue stain over a glass slide.

 Some of the interesting facts are given below:

-Penicillium is a term derived from a Latin word “Penicillus” which means paintbrush as its structure is very much similar like a paintbrush.
-Penicillin was the first antibiotic introduced by a scientist named Alexander Fleming, which he isolated from the species (Penicillium notatum).
+Penicillium is a term derived from the Latin word Penicillus (means paintbrush), as its structure is very similar to a paintbrush.
+Penicillin was the first antibiotic introduced by Alexander Fleming, which he isolated from the species (P. notatum).

-The growth of Penicillium species is the common cause of fruits and vegetable decay and one of the primary reason of post-harvest losses.
-It can also affect the economy, as it may even grow on fabrics, leather, wood etc.
+The growth of Penicillium species is the common cause of fruits and vegetable decay and one of the primary reason for post-harvest losses.
+It can also affect the economy, as it may grow on fabrics, leather, wood etc.

-It can grow on a variety of foodstuffs (commonly fruits and vegetables) and results to cause of food spoilage.
-Some of the Penicillium strains produce mycotoxins that may cause various allergic reactions.
+It can grow on various foodstuffs (commonly fruits and vegetables) and may consequence food spoilage.
+Some of the P. species produce mycotoxins, which may cause various allergic reactions.

-Example: P. verrucosum releases ochratoxin-A mycotoxin that shows nephrotoxic (kidney damage) and carcinogenic effects (cancer).
+Example: P. verrucosum releases ochratoxin-A mycotoxin, which shows nephrotoxic (kidney damage) and carcinogenic effects (cancer).

-Some of the strains are harmful to the humankind and the economy of our country.
-Still, few are also crucial in the field of industrial field, medicine, food microbiology, bio-deterioration etc. Penicillium strains play an essential role in the commercial production of cheese, organic acids and antibiotics.
+Some of the strains are harmful to humankind and the economy of our country.
+Still, few are also crucial in the industrial field, medicine, food microbiology, bio-deterioration.
+P. species play an essential role in the commercial production of cheese, organic acids and antibiotics.

 One of the easiest ways to identify Penicillium species is through the branching pattern of the conidiophore.
-The conidiophores give rise to the secondary branches (Metullae) that further give rise to the tertiary branches (Phialides or Sterigmata), which makes it distinct from the other groups of fungi.
+The conidiophores give rise to the secondary branches (metullae) that further give rise to the tertiary branches (phialides or sterigmata), making them distinct from the other groups of fungi.